 Dr. Amy Webber graduated from the University of Warwick with a Master’s Degree and PhD in Physics in 2010.
 She continued in scientific research, investigating magnetic resonance (MRI) physics at the Universite de Lyon, France and later joined the Clarendon Laboratory, University of Oxford to pursue quantum computing research.
 During this time, Amy taught undergraduate physics courses at the University and Mansfield College, Oxford and gained experience in the university admissions process.
 She also became a STEM Ambassador for science, carrying out lectures and workshops in Oxfordshire schools.
 Amy’s enthusiasm for science led her to pursue teaching full-time and she joined EF Academy in Autumn 2013.Read More

 Barbara Garde was born and raised in Zimbabwe, where she taught for 17 years, the last 11 at an independent school in Harare where she was also the Head of Department.
 She followed the Cambridge International Examinations syllabus which is similar to the current A-Level program taught at EF Academy.
 She did her BSc in Mathematics at the University of Natal in Durban, South Africa and her PGCE at the University of Leicester in the UK.
-Since relocating to the UK, she has taught in many different types of schools, both state and independent, and has now been teaching at EF Academy for more than three years.Read More
+Since relocating to the UK, she has taught in many different types of schools, both state and independent, and has now been teaching at EF Academy for more than eight years.Read More

 Having completed a PGCE in Economics and Business Education at Warwick University, Cy Webber taught both subjects at a UK state school for two years.
 He then moved to Turin, Italy for nine years, where he taught in an IBO world school.
 It was there where his fascination with university guidance and helping students make subject choices at 16 years of age began.
 This experience also made him realize that he could never work in anything other than an international school, which is the main reason why he joined EF Academy in Oxford when he returned to the UK.
 Apart from coordinating university guidance, he enjoys being involved in numerous projects in the school and teaching business management.Read More